monika76five/talks/JSM2020/README.md

     5. So, did you say you use a lab for this class?
 How would that work with remote learning during coronavirus pandemic?
     6. A round of back and forth re variational Bayes:
         - Question for Jim, I was wondering if future additions of the book will include Variational Bayes.
+        - Even if Jim does not do the Variational Bayes extension, it should be covered by someone if this trajectory leads to wide adoption!
+        - It's obvious to me!
+Bayes is the way, and Variational Bayes has helped promote the Bayesian paradigm tremendously!
+        - I think this maybe better included at a graduate level though.
+I get that this covers the basics.
+        - Variational Bayes gets quite heavy technically!
+David Blei gave a nice talk yesterday that further convinced me of the importance of bringing variational Bayes to the masses!
+Graduate level is the right level!
+    7. A few comments about Brian's example:
+        - Brian - loved the example. very motivating.
+        - I love this example.
+I used it this past year when I taught Bayes to undergrads using your book.
+I have received great feedback about your book from students!
+Students also like all the apps available on your website.
-    7. Jim - Thanks for great talk.
+    8. Jim - Thanks for great talk.
 I agree with your point about Stan vs JAGS (or even BUGS).
 Question: Do you recommend to students to use Directed Acyclical GRaphs when building a model prior to coding?
 I find this very helpful.
 Thanks.
     8. When proposing a Bayesian curriculum to an older program that is mostly frequentist, what advice do you have to convince them to teach Bayes?
     9. Alicia is there a Bookdown version of Bayes Rules!?
 What is the stat and math background you are assuming?
     10. Alicia - I'm not an educator.
 I love your "questions".
 Another concept would be to explain that Frequentist probabilities are of events in the data space and Bayesian probabilities are about events in the parameter space.
 Thus there is no either or.
 It is both.
     11. Thank you.
 A way around a strict interpretation of frequentism, like the p(rain) example, is if one defines 'today' by its X variables characteristics (geography, temp, air pressure, cloud cover, etc.), then days like 'today' may have happened repeatedly, and one can model and predict p(rain) without needing a Bayes interpretation for p(rain).
-    12. Brian - loved the example. very motivating.
-    13. I love this example.
-I used it this past year when I taught Bayes to undergrads using your book.
-I have received great feedback about your book from students!
-Students also like all the apps available on your website.
-    14. If you were to successfully make these changes to the undergrad stat course, would you change the graduate Bayes course at all?
+    12. If you were to successfully make these changes to the undergrad stat course, would you change the graduate Bayes course at all?
-    15. Hi Jim, How do you handle big data problems using Bayesian techniques? *Answer from Jim: Dipak, honestly, I don't really do much big data Bayes.*
+    13. Hi Jim, How do you handle big data problems using Bayesian techniques? *Answer from Jim: Honestly, I don't really do much big data Bayes.*
-    16. Even if Jim does not do the Variational Bayes extension, it should be covered by someone if this trajectory leads to wide adoption!
-    17. Jim's comment "why teach them more frequentist techniques instead of teaching them Bayesian thinking" is all important.
+    14. Jim's comment "why teach them more frequentist techniques instead of teaching them Bayesian thinking" is all important.
 Frequentist solutions are often one-off solutions that don't generalize.
-    18. It's obvious to me Collin!
-Bayes is the way, and Variational Bayes has helped promote the Bayesian paradigm tremendously!
-    19. Thanks.
+    15. Thanks.
 I know SAS isn't the main choice for Bayes, analyses, but more and more SAS procedures have Bayes options (proc mcmc for example), and would like to see more teaching with SAS since it is used a lot in industry too, and doesn't require much set up.
-    20. Ernest, I think this maybe better included at a graduate level though.
-I get that this covers the basics.
-    21. Do the presenters have any opinions about the pvalue "controversy"?
+    16. Do the presenters have any opinions about the pvalue "controversy"?
-    22. Great point Collin!
-Variational Bayes gets quite heavy technically!
-    23. David Blei gave a nice talk yesterday that further convinced me of the importance of bringing variational Bayes to the masses!
-Graduate level is the right level!
-    24. Has any of the panelists found it difficult to convince their university of the inevitability or better yet the necessity of creating Bayesian courses at the undergraduate level?
+    17. Has any of the panelists found it difficult to convince their university of the inevitability or better yet the necessity of creating Bayesian courses at the undergraduate level?
-    25. Comparing Bayesian p(H0 true) to a p-value is OK, but a difference doesn't necessarily mean the p-value is wrong though
+    18. Comparing Bayesian p(H0 true) to a p-value is OK, but a difference doesn't necessarily mean the p-value is wrong though